shravanasati/iris/README.md

 ### Package Managers

-iris is available on various package managers.
+iris is available on various package managers across different operating systems.

+### GitHub Releases

+iris binaries for all operating systems are available on the [GitHub Releases](https://github.com/Shravan-1908/iris/releases/latest) tab.
+You can download them manually and place them on `PATH` in order to use them.

 ### Using Go compiler